saiitanaa/CIATools/CONTRIBUTING.md

 ### Suggesting Enhancements
 * Open an issue with the tag `enhancement`.
-* Explain clearly what the feature is and why it would be useful for CIAToolsR.
+* Explain clearly what the feature is and why it would be useful for CIATools.

 ### Code Contributions
 1. **Fork** the repository.